phip1611/simple-chunk-allocator/README.md

 I executed my example `bench` in release mode on an Intel i7-1165G7 CPU and a heap of `160MB` to get the results listed below.
 I used `RUSTFLAGS="-C target-cpu=native" cargo run --release --example bench` to excute the benchmark with maximum performance.
 The benchmark simulates a heavy usage of the heap in a single-threaded program with many random allocations and deallocations.
-The benchmark stops when the heap is at 100%.
+The benchmark stops when the heap is close to 100%.
 The allocations vary in their alignment.
 The table below shows the results of this benchmark as number of clock cycles.

+*Info: Since I measured those values, I slightly changed the benchmark.*

 | Chunk Size    | # Chunks | # allocations | # deallocations | median | average  | min | max   |
 |---------------|----------|---------------|-----------------|--------|----------|-----|-------|